zhangyinglong/MSWebApp/README.md

 [![License](https://img.shields.io/cocoapods/l/MSWebApp.svg?style=flat)](http://cocoapods.org/pods/MSWebApp)
 [![Platform](https://img.shields.io/cocoapods/p/MSWebApp.svg?style=flat)](http://cocoapods.org/pods/MSWebApp)

-What's `MSWebApp`: More and more html/html5 show in native apps, learn react-native, weex, and other web app framework will waste a lot of times, also, we only need some dynamic pages use html for show. `MSWebApp`is used for this!
+What's `MSWebApp`: More and more html pages and frameworks used in app, like: react-native, weex, phone-gap and more.
+Learning that will cost a lot of time. more times, we only need a little html pages. `MSWebApp` is used for dynamic manage the modules.

-MSWebApp provide an webViewController with JavaScript bridge, auto check server modules and download it, match local file URL with origin URL, custom your webView with basic web container.
-But it's not enough, i will do something better, like: LRU with resources, auto check image resources with `MSURLProtocol`, cached with `SDWebImage`, in memory caches.
+MSWebApp support webViewController for used, with JavaScript bridge.
+Auto update server module info and download.

-Functions And futures:
+Functions And features:

 - [x] WKWebView/UIWebView support.
 - [x] WebView-JavaScript bridge support.